Perhaps no piece of literature is quoted more often than The Art of War book by Sun Tzu.

 Countless leaders have been inspired and followed the teachings from The Art of War.
 The Art of War is all about studying, strategy and leadership.

 The concepts underlie many items we follow.
-We see them at work, school, and in advice we are given.
+We see them at work, school, and in the advice, we are given.
 Often times we don’t know the root.
-Perhaps over multiple sources of learning and inspiration the owner isn’t aware of the origin as well.
+Perhaps over multiple sources of learning and inspiration, the owner isn’t aware of the origin as well.

 In a great line from what I feel is one of the greatest movies,